alibasherbk/my-ai-project/README.md

 ## Summary

-This project predicts cabin prices using a basic neural network model.
-It uses features like size, number of rooms, sauna size, and distances to lakes and neighbors.
-A forward-pass through the network calculates an estimated cabin price using ReLU and identity activation functions.
-This is a submission for the Building AI course.
+This project predicts cabin prices using a simple neural network.
+The model takes inputs like size, number of rooms, sauna size, and distances, and outputs a predicted price.
+This is a submission for the Building AI course by the University of Helsinki.

 ## Description

-This project demonstrates how a simple feedforward neural network can be used to predict cabin prices.
-The network includes:
+The neural network has:

-- An input layer with 5 features (size, rooms, sauna, lake distance, neighbor distance)
+- An input layer with 5 features
 - Two hidden layers using ReLU activation
-- An output layer using identity activation
+- An output layer with identity activation

-The goal is to simulate a prediction pipeline and understand forward propagation in a minimal neural network.
+The project is coded in Python using NumPy and focuses on demonstrating a basic forward-pass in a feedforward network.

 ## Files

-- `main.py` – contains Python code that runs the forward pass
-- `README.md` – contains the project summary and description

-## Author

-Created by alibasherbk as part of the Building AI course by the University of Helsinki and Reaktor.
+- `main.py`: The neural network implementation
+- `README.md`: Project documentation